Determining skew left braces of size np: Introduction

 \section{Introduction}

-In \cite{R} Rump introduced an algebraic structure called brace to study set-theoretic solutions of the Yang-Baxter equation.
-Guarnieri and Vendramin in \cite{GV} gave the more general concept of skew brace.
-A skew (left) brace is a set $B$ with two operations $\cdot$ and $\circ$ such that $(B, \cdot)$ and $(B, \circ)$ are groups and the brace relation is satisfied, namely,
+In \cite{R07} Rump introduced an algebraic structure called (left) brace to study set-theoretic solutions of the Yang-Baxter equation.
+Guarnieri and Vendramin introduced in \cite{GV} the more general concept of skew (left) brace.
+A skew left brace is a triple $(B,\cdot,\circ)$, where $(B,\cdot)$ and $(B,\circ)$ are groups and the following compatibility condition holds: for all $a, b, c \in B$,

-for all $a, b, c \in B$, where $a^{-1}$ denotes the inverse of $a$ with respect to $\cdot$.
+where $a^{-1}$ denotes the inverse of $a$ in $(G,\cdot)$.
 We call $(B, \cdot$) the additive group and $(B, \circ)$ the multiplicative group of the skew left brace.
-We say that $B$ is a classical brace if its additive group is abelian.
+We say that $B$ is a left brace if its additive group is abelian.
+The \textit{size} of a skew left brace is the cardinality of the underlying set $B$.
+If $(B,\cdot)$ is a group, then $(B,\cdot,\cdot)$ is a skew left brace, called the \textit{trivial skew left brace}.
+Note that any skew left brace of prime size is necessarily trivial.